 Under Section 162(m) of the Code, compensation paid to our covered executive officers (including our CEO, Chief Accounting Officer, and other Named Executive Officers), and except for certain grandfathered arrangements and certain compensation paid pursuant to a compensation plan in existence before the effective date of our initial public offering, will not be deductible to the extent it exceeds \$1 million.
+In 2022, the

-In 2021, the Compensation Committee considered the potential future effects of Section 162(m) when determining Named Executive Officer compensation and the Compensation.
+Compensation Committee considered the potential future effects of Section 162(m) when determining Named Executive Officer compensation and the Compensation Committee is expected to consider the potential future effects of Section 162(m) when determining future Named Executive Officer compensation.